-In a few days we will celebrate Rosh Hashanah, the Jewish New Year.
-This is going to be my first Rosh Hashanah on my own away from home, and I’m very excited to be fully in charge of both of the festive dinners that this holidays entails.
+In a few days, we will celebrate Rosh Hashanah, the Jewish New Year.
+This is going to be my first Rosh Hashanah on my own away from home, and I’m very excited to be fully in charge of both of the festive dinners that this holiday entails.

-This recipe calls for two special ingredients: make sure you procure very small zucchinis and tamarind paste.
-You can order tamarind paste on on Amazon or make it at home starting from the fruit (the little pods you see in the pictures).
-However, if I were you I would invest some time and money to source ready made tamarind paste, because trust me the home made version is a major project.
-I make all sorts of things at home, but this one is not worth the effort: there is no dish yummy enough to pay you back for the time you would spend peeling and deseeding tamarinds.
+This recipe calls for two special ingredients: make sure you procure very small zucchini, and tamarind paste.
+You can order tamarind paste on Amazon or make it at home starting from the fruit (the little pods you see in the pictures).
+However, if I were you I would invest some time and money to source ready-made tamarind paste, because trust me the homemade version is a major project.
+I make all sorts of things at home, but this one is not worth the effort: I tried once and resolved that there is no dish yummy enough to pay you back for the time you would spend peeling and deseeding tamarinds.

 Kusa mahshi: Lebanese sweet and sour stuffed zucchini